mnaamani/otrtalk/Tutorial.md

 For each peer that connects their fingerprint will be cross checked against your authenticated IM buddies and if a match is found SMP will be performed otherwise the connection will be rejected.
 This assists in verifying the correct fingerprint.

-### Additional network options
+### Chatting with someone on the same LAN/subnet

 If you know your buddy is on the same LAN subnet you can discover them on the network using the `--broadcast` option (your buddy must also use the option)

     otrtalk chat bob --broadcast

+### Selecting a Network interface to use

-otrtalk will select the first (non internal/loopback) network interface for communication on the p2p network.
+otrtalk will select the first external network interface for communication on the p2p network.
-If you have multiple connection you can specify the one to be used with the `-i` or `--interface` option:
+If you have multiple connections you can specify the one to be used with the `-i` or `--interface` option:

     otrtalk chat bob --interface eth2

+### Firewall/NAT problems?

+If you are having issues successfully connecting you may be behind a restrictive NAT/firewall.
+If your NAT/firewall router supports uPNP you can use the --upnp option and otrtalk will try to perform port-mapping:

+    otrtalk chat bob --upnp
 ### Keeping otrtalk uptodate

 To check if a new version is available: